In this guide, we explain:

 - improves your body's calcium absorption (calcium levels have an influence on how you absorb magnesium)

-- enables your immune system to function properly, protecting you from illnesses such as the common cold
+- vitamin D supports your immune system to function properly, protecting you from illnesses such as the common cold

 - regulates blood pressure